-If you use Jetbrains ReSharper, pressing CTRL-F12 provides update the list of methods and fields above the editing pane.5 To disable the Visual Studio navigation bar that provides equivalent functionality, or if you do not use the Visual Studio navigation bar:
+If you use Jetbrains ReSharper, pressing CTRL-F12 provides update the list of methods and fields above the editing pane.4 To disable the Visual Studio navigation bar that provides equivalent functionality, or if you do not use the Visual Studio navigation bar:

-1. In the Visual Studio options dialog, expand Text Editor, and then click C#.
+- 1. In the Visual Studio options dialog, expand Text Editor, and then click C#. - 2.
+Clear the Navigation bar checkbox.